Skip to main content

 from £449

-The Rolec EVO is the better buy for most people — it's £150 cheaper, has a longer warranty, and packs in more features including built-in PME fault detection.
-Choose the Indra Smart PRO only if you specifically want a tethered cable or are invested in Indra's V2G roadmap.
+The Rolec EVO is the better buy for most homes — £150 cheaper, five-year warranty, and built-in PME fault detection that cuts install labour.
+Choose the Indra Smart PRO only if you want a tethered cable and your electrician would otherwise bill extra for a surge protection device.

 At a glance